Keith Downing: Later career

-In July 1993 Downing moved to Birmingham City.
-However, he featured only twice for Blues in the 1993–94 season, and left St Andrew's in the summer.
+In July 1993, Downing moved to Birmingham City.
+However, he featured only twice for Blues in the 1993–94 season and left St Andrew's in the summer.
 He remained in the Midlands and the First Division for the 1994–95 season, playing 24 games for Stoke City.
 He began the 1995–96 season with Cardiff City, before being reunited with Graham Turner at Hereford United in September 1995.
 The "Bulls" finished sixth in the Third Division in the 1995–96 campaign, losing to Darlington in the play-offs.
-He made 13 appearances in the 1996–97 campaign as Hereford dropped out of the Football League with a last place finish.
+He made 13 appearances in the 1996–97 campaign as Hereford dropped out of the Football League with a last-place finish.
 He became player-coach in 1998 and subsequently returned to Wolves as a youth team coach in March 1999.

 Managerial career

 Cheltenham Town

-Downing joined Cheltenham Town as assistant manager in July 2004, working alongside manager John Ward, who he had met through his time at Wolverhampton Wanderers where Ward had been assistant manager.
+Downing joined Cheltenham Town as an assistant manager in July 2004, working alongside manager John Ward, who he had met through his time at Wolverhampton Wanderers where Ward had been assistant manager.
 When Ward left the club to join Carlisle United in October 2007, Downing stepped in as caretaker manager, before being given the position on a full-time basis on 2 November.
 He endured a difficult start to his management career, but was aided by three loan signings from Bristol City in the January transfer window – Steve Brooker, Alex Russell and Richard Keogh, as well as free agent defender Alan Wright.
 Cheltenham avoided relegation on the last day of the 2007–08 season with a 2–1 victory over Doncaster Rovers at Whaddon Road.
-However they struggled after striker Steven Gillespie was sold to Colchester United for £400,000.
+However, they struggled after striker Steven Gillespie was sold to Colchester United for £400,000.
 Downing left the club by mutual consent on 13 September 2008 with the "Robins" bottom of League One.

 Coaching spell

 In February 2009, he was appointed assistant manager at League Two side Port Vale.
 This was a temporary appointment to help manager Dean Glover, and both men left the club in May 2009.
 In July 2009, Downing was appointed the academy coach at West Bromwich Albion.
-He served as joint-assistant head coach for the "Baggies" under Steve Clarke and in December 2013 temporarily took over first team duties at the Premier League club after Clarke was sacked and before Pepe Mel was appointed as manager early the following month.
+He served as joint-assistant head coach for the "Baggies" under Steve Clarke and in December 2013 temporarily took over first-team duties at the Premier League club after Clarke was sacked and before Pepe Mel was appointed as manager early the following month.
 He was not a popular figure with fans at The Hawthorns due to his years of service at Black Country derby rivals Wolves.
-However his UEFA Pro Licence and popularity with the players made him a serious candidate to replace Mel in the summer.
+However, his UEFA Pro Licence and popularity with the players made him a serious candidate to replace Mel in the summer.
 Alan Irvine got the job however, and Downing left the club in January 2015 following a backroom reshuffle by new boss Tony Pulis.